3 Common Barriers to a Successful Career Change–and How to Work Through Them

 As a result, employers of all industries are offering incentives like improved health benefits, remote flexibility, and higher salaries to attract new talent.
 But job availability doesn’t always translate to job opportunity–and those looking to switch careers entirely tend to face a different set of challenges.

-At Fullstack Academy, we’ve heard from prospective students across the country that - while they know online tech bootcamps are proven to jumpstart careers - the difficulty comes with putting together a viable plan to make it happen.
+At Grace Hopper Program, we’ve heard from prospective students across the country that - while they know online tech bootcamps are proven to jumpstart careers - the difficulty comes with putting together a viable plan to make it happen.

 That’s why we’ve compiled a list of the most common barriers to a successful career transition paired with the resources, tips and tricks, or accessible tools to succeed despite them.
 Whether you’re just thinking about it or already making moves, read on to learn how to overcome roadblocks in your career change journey–or at least help you better understand the process.

 Take our free prep course, Intro to Coding, to get started on your tech journey.

 Career Change Barrier: Not Knowing Where or How to Get Started

 It’s easy to become overwhelmed by the steps needed to make a successful career transition, especially if those steps include learning new skills.

 Between hundreds of conflicting Google results, aggressive targeted ads, and advice from friends, how do you know which learning path or program is right to get you the skills you need?